-Thanks to the , Bavaria’s oldest university, the city is teeming with students!
+Thanks to the city’s three higher education institutions the city is teeming with students!
 There is an active and varied nightlife here.
-Well-known and popular among students are „Café zum schönen René“ in a pavillion next to the main station, and „Zweiviertel“ on Hörleingasse in the city centre.
 The Residence’s courtyard garden is the perfect place for taking a well-earned break.

-„Umsonst and Draussen“ (free and outside) is the name of a festival that takes place on the Talavera-Mainwiesen.
+“Umsonst and Draussen“ (free and outside) is the name of a festival that takes place on the Talavera-Mainwiesen.
 Many local bands perform here.
-Alongside music, there are exhibitions, activities to join in and sporting events (for more information read the festival website).
+Alongside music, there are exhibitions, activities to join in and sporting events (for more information read the ).

 Traditional wine festivals, unusual music festivals or modern restaurants – people from all over the world play a key role in Würzburg.
 While the true “Würzburger“ like to pass on their traditions, incomers (people who have moved to Bavaria from elsewhere) guarantee the city’s international flair.